Storage Participation in Electricity Markets: Time Discretization through Robust Optimization: Introduction

+In practice, \cite{anderson2017co}, \cite{kaya2024delivering}, and \cite{schindler2024planner} use the textbook approach for multistage stochastic multimarket storage optimization. \cite{schindler2024planner} consider hydro plants with separate pumps and turbines, where the relaxation is exact if the two can operate simultaneously. \cite{lohndorf2023value} and \cite{seifert2024coordinated} assume lossless storage for similar models. \cite{zhang2025joint} impose the complementarity constraints through binary variables and assume piecewise-constant FCR signals.
+Their approach captures nonlinear SOC dynamics but still risks underestimating the maximum SOC.
 In contrast, \cite{cheng2016co} account for nonlinear storage in a dynamic programming model that, given cleared market bids, decides how closely to follow FCR signals.
-By modeling these signals at the mandated sampling rate of 10s, they sidestep the misalignment issue and maintain an accurate SOC at the expense of a high-dimensional state space.
+By modeling these signals at the mandated sampling rate of 10s, they maintain an accurate SOC at the expense of a high-dimensional state space.

-In summary, prior work either (\emph{i}) assumes linear storage and optimizes on the market decision timescale (minutes to hours), or (\emph{ii}) uses nonlinear models on the signal timescale (seconds), but with high computational cost.
-Our work bridges the gap by focusing on nonlinear models on the market timescale.
+In summary, prior work either (\emph{i}) assumes linear storage and optimizes on the timescale of market decisions (minutes to hours) at low computational cost, or (\emph{ii}) uses nonlinear models and optimizes on the timescale of the FCR signal (seconds) at high computational cost.
+Our work bridges the gap by focusing on nonlinear models on the timescale of market decisions.
 The goal is to capture nonlinear SOC dynamics at low computational cost.